-To say COVID restrictions lasting over a year has been challenging is an understatement.
-But as pragmatic optimists energized by ideas of “what’s next,” we’re drawn to the silver linings that have emerged.
-As ravaging and upending as the pandemic has been, it’s also illuminated consumer shifts that are already transforming the future of marketing.
+To say the last 12 months have been challenging is an understatement.
+But as pragmatic optimists energised by ideas of “what’s next,” we’re drawn to the silver linings from the last year.
+As ravaging and upending as the pandemic has been, it has also illuminated consumer shifts that are already transforming the future of marketing.

 The primary catalyst for these shifts has been our at-home experience.
 It has redefined how we work, shop, and live.
 It has impacted the way we express ourselves and the way we consume everything from content to products.
 As people adapted to these shifts, so did businesses.
 Brands had to get creative and find new, more meaningful ways to connect with consumers.
 And that’s exciting.
 We see four trends that are enriching the B2C and B2B relationship, and evolving products and consumer experiences for the better.